maxamel/wcc2024/README.md

 # World Chess Championship 2024 Analysis

-This repository contains the scripts used for analysis of the World Chess Championship (WCC) 2024 match using an empirical synthesized approach.
+This repository contains the scripts, PGNs and other data used for analysis of the World Chess Championship (WCC) 2024 match using an empirical synthesized approach.
 The full article of the analysis is in the src/README.md or on [medium](https://medium.com/@maxamel2002/2024-world-chess-championship-analysis-empirical-synthesized-approach-98dd79920d2b).

 ---